 To further mitigate impacts associated with aviation and shipping, EEA recommended that governments encourage alternative modes of transport.
 The report notes that although this is in line with current policy priorities of the EU, additional policies need to be adopted to make such modes more competitive with low-cost airfares.

 Shipping and aviation industries can also reduce their impact by investing in alternative fuels, including liquefied natural gas and methanol, and replacing fleets with newer, more energy efficient models.
-However, past investments in conventional airport and seaport infrastructure can delay the uptake of more sustainable technologies.
-International aviation and maritime sectors also benefit from significant tax exemptions on fossil-based fuels.
+However, the EEA notes that “past investments in conventional airport and seaport infrastructure can delay the uptake of more sustainable technologies.”
+International aviation and maritime sectors also benefit from substantial tax exemptions on fossil fuels, which can discourage investments in alternative fuels and green technologies.

 Because of these challenges, the TERM report emphasised that governments have a key role to play.
 EEA said governments can help drive change by “supporting investment in research, product standards and subsidies for new emerging technologies and to spur the sharing of data and information on the viability of new technologies.”